By Jonathan Spicer

 "But if the waters rise this high," he said gesturing at the buzzing trading floor, "then it's a bigger problem than I can handle.
 My name's not Noah."

-With the powerful storm roaring up the U.S. East Coast, setting off evacuations in the Carolinas, NYSE Euronext
+With the powerful storm roaring up the U.S. East Coast, setting off evacuations in the Carolinas, NYSE Euronext <NYX.N> officials said that for now at least they plan to open trading as usual next week.

 But a final decision, particularly on floor operations, will not be made until Saturday or Sunday.
 It hinges on whether city subways are running and whether New York Harbor waters flood over the low-lying downtown core -- one of the worst-case scenarios if Irene hits on Sunday as expected.